Expium/web-forms-for-jira/readme.md

 on the 'jiracreate' module.
 You can then use the inquiryForm attribute directive anywhere on the page.

-To use this module without Angular, load it on to the page, and then use an ID to mark where you want the module to bootstrap itself.
-Include this ID in the jiraConfig, see below.
-Then, inside that element, put the inquiry-form attribute where you want the form.
+To use this module without Angular, load this script and its css on to the page, and use the inquiry-form element where ever you need this form.

-In both cases, you should add the inquiry-form class to the same element to benefit from the custom CSS provided in jira-form-styles.css.

 The configuration object:

-The configuration for this should be contained in the global variable 'jiraConfig'.
-It has many fields:
+The configuration for this should be contained in an object.
+It is passed to the directive via the config attribute of the inquriy-form element.
+If a string is passed, the directive will look for an global variable with that name and use that.
+This is usefull if you are using this directive as a stand alone thing, without other Angular things.
+This configuration object has many fields:

 title - A string that is the title that will appear at the top of the form

 errorContact - A string that is the contact information that you want to display if something goes wrong.

-inquiryIds - An array of strings that are the html IDs that identify where the form should bootstrap itself, for if you are not using angular on your page.

 proxyUrl - The relative path to the proxy you set up to JIRA